DemandCube/hadoop-single-node-cluster/README.md

 hadoop-single-node-cluster
 =======================
-my test

 This will install a single node hadoop cluster on a machine with single command.
-This is intended as use for a dev setup or simple testing.
+This is intended as use for a dev setup or simple testing..

 - This is part of [NeverwinterDP the Data Pipeline for Hadoop](https://github.com/DemandCube/NeverwinterDP)